rdshinde/javascript-cli-quiz/README.md

 >### What do this code do?
     This is a JavaScript Command-Line-Interface quiz app.
 It checks how well you know 'Rishikesh' (Me).
-    It uses Javascript console to show output.
+    It uses a Javascript console to show output.

 ![LCOMascot](head.png)